embvm/embvm-core/README.md

 This repository contains the designs, documentations, and source files for the Embedded Virtual Machine (`embvm`) project's core interfaces, libraries, and subsystems.
 This project is required to build Embedded VM applications and reusable modules (including drivers, OS interfaces, subsystems, and more).

 Note that this project is dual-licensed.
-The core project is released under GPLv3 for open-source terms.
-[Commercial licenses](https://embeddedartistry.com/product/embedded-virtual-machine-commercial-license), which provide holders with the ability to create and distribute software without open-source obligations, can be purchased in the [Embedded Artistry store](https://embeddedartistry.com/store).
+The open-source version of this project is released under GPLv3.
+[A commercial license](https://embeddedartistry.com/product/embedded-virtual-machine-commercial-license), which provides holders with the ability to create and distribute software without open-source obligations, can be purchased in the [Embedded Artistry store](https://embeddedartistry.com/store).

 ## Table of Contents